mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 One of the problems that arise: if the miner has lost control of the key and changed it through a ballot, it is possible that the reward will go to the old key because the list of `hbbftPayoutKeys` had not been updated for a long time.

 *Client: the work here is built on the following principle.
 It is assumed that all validators should receive compensation in turn.
 At the very beginning, the list of validators is taken.
 During the cycle, the reward is charged to each validator in the order of its number in the array.
 If the loop goes beyond the current size of the array of validators, then after processing the last validator in the array, the list is updated because during the processing of the array from the zero element to the last, the lineup of validators could change.
-Thus, the processing begins with the null validator of the already updated list.
+Thus, the processing begins with the first validator of the already updated list.
 I.e. it takes a snapshot of the validators list, and it does not change until this list is processed to the end.
 Once it is processed to the end, the snapshot is taken again.
 Etc. This contract has not been fully worked out yet — it is possible that the algorithm will change, but we still need to test the current version of its code.
 Let me know if the calculation algorithm given above is not completely clear to you.
 We have a small description of the task by which the function was implemented: https://github.com/poanetwork/RFC/issues/16*

 ### [REMARKS]